Bachelor of Arts in Anthropology: Career Path

 • Cultural competency: Anthropology provides an understanding of the importance of cultural competency, including the ability to work effectively with people from different cultural backgrounds.

-• Understand the world: Anthropology provides a deep understanding of the world, and it can help students to understand the complexity of human societies, cultures, and the global issues of today.
+• Understand the world: Anthropology provides a deep understanding of the world, and it can help students understand the complexity of human societies, cultures, and global issues.

 FAQ